jrxjb/Faceland-CRUD-System-for-Managing-Clients-and-Warehouses-with-Records-and-SQL/README.md

 ## Acknowledgment

-This project was developed as part of my work at Faceland.
+This project was developed as part of my work at Facelad.com.
 I acknowledge the company's ownership of the intellectual property contained within this repository.
 Special thanks to Faceland for allowing me to share this project publicly.